skip to content

 This procedure should NOT be used to correct miscoding and applies to movement of expenditure between sources of funds and cost centres only.

-If you require clarification please contact your Finance Adviser.
+If you require clarification, please contact your Finance Business Partner or institution head of finance.

 Detailed supporting working papers must be retained for audit inspection.